MicrosoftDocs/azure-devops-docs/docs/pipelines/release/caching.md

 #### Path input

-`path` should be set to the directory to populate the cache from (on save) and to store files in (on restore).
-It can be absolute or relative.
+`path` the path of the folder to cache.
+Can be an absolute or a relative path.
 Relative paths are resolved against `$(System.DefaultWorkingDirectory)`.
+You can use predefined variables however wildcards are not supported.

 #### Key input